Texagon-Dev/Helping_Hand/supabase/customer_with_plans.md

 ## Overview

-This repository contains the SQL schema for a customer and plan management system.
+This File contains the SQL schema for a customer and plan management system.
 The schema is designed to work with a PostgreSQL database and includes tables for customers, plans, and the relationships between them.
 It also includes functions and triggers to manage user data synchronization with an authentication system.

 ## Table Structure